Alfa Romeo Tonale review

 Choose your perfect car

-In terms of driving dynamics, Alfa has sought to inject some dynamism into the Tonale, but it hasn't quite worked.
-The steering is quick and alert like the Alfa Romeo Giulia saloon, but unlike the Giulia it doesn't have enough weighting.
-As a result, you're constantly making little corrections on country roads.
 Combined with suspension that tends to lurch with every steering input, there's not much joy to be had from driving quickly.
-If you want a family SUV that is fun to drive, take a look at the Porsche Macan.
+If you want a family SUV that's fun to drive, take a look at the BMW X1 or – if you can find room in your budget – the petrol Porsche Macan.

-Wind and road noise is relatively well contained at motorway speeds, but an Evoque is even more hushed.
-You also have to put up with a bit of whistling from the turbo and the engine note sounds rather gruff.
+Wind and road noise are relatively well contained at motorway speeds, but a Range Rover Evoque is even more hushed.
+You will, however, notice a bit of whistling from the turbo and the engine note sounds rather gruff when pushed.

 Alfa Romeo Tonale rear cornering